RonnieNigash/Image-to-ASCII/README.md

 Image-to-ASCII
 ==============

-Takes any jpg image and converts to precious artwork
+Takes any image and converts to precious artwork

 Instructions: